HOTELS & STAY

 Another way of saving money would be to group with some fellow passengers who have arrived at the same time, come out and take a taxi together.
 This way you can further split the cost.
 In fact, you will often find large vehicles like Sumos outside who take groups.
 But there is a no fixed shared rate as shared taxis or jeeps are officially not allowed at the airport area.
 But you do get them.

 A caveat with prepaid taxi: While pre-paid taxi from Bagdogra airport is the prescribed transport to your destination, there is a huge shortfall with this when you are travelling to Gangtok.
-A West Bengal registered taxi will be allowed only up to the lower taxi stand (Deorali stand) in Gangtok.
+A West Bengal registered taxi will be allowed only up to the lower taxi stand (Deorali stand) in Gangtok which is 2kms below the town center.
 From there you will need to take another local taxi to reach your hotel.
-So ask for a Sikkim registered taxi at the counter, or be prepared to pay additional fare.
+But if you happen to get a Sikkim registered taxi, you won't have this problem.

 Bagdogra Airport Building From Outside